kodecocodes/i10t/user-notifications/user-notifications.markdown

 This ensures category registration happens as soon as the app is started.

 Now, build and run the **CuddlePix** scheme, followed by the **ContentExtension** scheme which you should choose to run with cuddlePix.
 Create a notification and expand it with force touch or a drag down when it arrives.

 You'll now see buttons for your new actions at the bottom of the notification.

 ![iphone bordered](./images/notification-actions.png)

 Try selecting **star my cuddle**, and the notification will simply dismiss, because you haven't yet implemented the action.

 #### Extension Response Handling and Forwarding

 Notification extensions get first crack at handling an action response.
 In fact, they determine whether or not to forward the request along to the app when they finish.

-Open **NotificationViewController.swift** and you'll see your controller already adheres to `UNNotificationContentExtension`, which provides an optional method for handling responses.
+Inside ContentExtension, open **NotificationViewController.swift** and you'll see your controller already adheres to `UNNotificationContentExtension`, which provides an optional method for handling responses.
 Add the following to `NotificationViewController`:

 ```swift
 func didReceive(_ response: UNNotificationResponse,